Updated: Feb 23

 Why RightPaw lists both

 Both purebred and crossbred dogs can make ideal family pets!
 The choice about whether to get a traditional breed or a developmental breed is a personal one and RightPaw supports owners and breeders either way.
-Our focus is on the quality of our breeders – their ethics, welfare and health standards.
-All our breeders are held to the same exacting standards and must adhere to our Code of Ethics.

 Some of our breeders will be experienced, ANKC registered breeders who are passionate about a specific breed and developing their lines for the show ring.
 Others will be breeding a variety of crossbred dogs with a focus on creating a diverse array of family-friendly puppies.